-Setting Low Power Mode and Viewing Battery Use
+Setting Low Power Mode and Getting Information About Battery Use

-New!
 You can configure and get information about your iPhone's battery by doing the following:

-- 1 Open the Settings app and tap Battery. - 2 To manually activate Low Power Mode, set its switch to on (green); to leave it in automatic mode, skip to step 5. - 3 Tap Continue; you have to do this only the first time you manually set Low Power Mode or after you reset your iPhone's warnings.
-The iPhone goes into Low Power Mode indicated by the yellow battery icon.
+- 1) Open the Settings app and tap Battery. - 2 To manually activate Low Power Mode, set its switch to on (green); to leave it in automatic mode, skip to step 5. - 3 Tap Continue; you have to do this only the first time you manually set Low Power Mode or after you reset your iPhone's warnings.
+The iPhone goes into Low Power Mode indicated by the yellow battery icon. - 4) To return your phone to normal operation, set the Low Power Mode switch to off (white).

-- 4 To return your phone to normal operation, set the Low Power Mode switch to off (white). - To see the percentage of charge remaining along with the battery icon, slide the Battery Percentage switch to on (green).
-The percentage of charge remaining appears to the left of the battery status icon at the top of the screen. - 6 Swipe up the screen to see the BATTERY USAGE section.
-This provides information about how much power apps are using, which can come in handy when you want to make your battery last longer (see the next task for details). - 7 Tap Last 24 Hours to see the power use over that time period, or tap Last 7 Days to view the power use over a sevenday timeframe.
+- 5 To see the percentage of charge remaining along with the battery icon, slide the Battery Percentage switch to on (green).
+The percentage of charge remaining appears to the left of the battery status icon at the top of the screen.
+(This happens automatically when you put the iPhone into Low Power Mode.) - 6 Swipe up the screen to see the BATTERY USAGE section.
+This provides information about how much power apps are using, which can come in handy when you want to make your battery last longer (see the next task for details). - Tap Last 24 Hours to see the power use over that time period, or tap Last 7 Days to view the power use over a sevenday timeframe.
 You see the percentage of total power being used by each of the apps on the list.
 You also see if the power is being used by background activity.